Race caller: Australia

 Mark McNamara called at Canterbury, New Zealand for a decade before joining former New Zealand caller, Tom Wood, in Hong Kong in 2020.

-Harness and Greyhound race callers

 In the earlier decades of race calling, most callers described the three codes - Thoroughbreds, Standardbreds (harness racing) and Greyhounds.
 While many commenced their careers calling the greyhounds or harness racing before moving to the thoroughbreds, some concentrated on the other codes.
 Amongst the harness racing callers, they have included Bruce Skeggs who was the resident caller at the Royal Melbourne Showgrounds and Moonee Valley Harness Racing.
 He called 20 Inter Dominion Championships before retiring in 1982.
-More recently, Dan Mielicki, has been the chief harness racing caller in Melbourne, and Fred Hastings in Sydney.
+More recently, Dan Mielicki, has been the chief harness racing caller in Melbourne, Fred Hastings in Sydney and Chris Barsby in Brsibane.

 Others who specialised in greyhound racing include Paul Ambrosoli in Sydney and the father and son team, Maurie and Wayne Kirby in Melbourne.
 Both were also boxing commentators.

 Other sports

 A number of other Australian sports commonly employ race callers, both at the venue and on radio and television, including athletics, cycling and the various forms of motor racing.
 Some also call horse racing, but many specialised in other sports.